goldendoggies/odin-recipes/README.md

 # odin-recipes
-This is the first project in The Odin Project.
+This is my first project created with The Odin Project.
+I am very excited to start this journey and hope to become a full stack developer or business owner in my spare time.

 Learning the basics of HTML and how to build websites from scratch.